kevinhongca/kevinhongca.github.io/_pages/about.md

 Hi!
 I am a fourth year computer engineering undergrad at UCLA.

-My portfolio showcases my research and personal projects, with links to code and videos when available.
+My portfolio showcases my research and personal projects, with links to articles, code, and videos when available.